-- 4.15 Consistent with 2018, the largest inflows from the highest risk countries were from Kenya.
-Nigeria was the second highest, with Turkey third.
-In line with incoming financial flows, Kenya was the highest risk jurisdiction which received most of the overall outflow, albeit taking in only 0.09% (2018: 0.24%) of all funds leaving the IoM (and the 40th highest receiver of IoM outflow overall (2018: 31st highest)).
-The second highest was Turkey.
-The Congo, Nigeria and Mozambique were also identified.
-As the Isle of Man has some banks which are part of African headquartered banking groups, these flows are not unexpected. - 4.16 For the receipt and withdrawal / movement of funds into / out of bank accounts, banks reported that the predominant methods used were bank transfer, cheques, and debit card.
+In line with incoming financial flows, Kenya was the highest risk jurisdiction which received most of the overall outflow, albeit taking in only 0.09% (2019: 0.09%) of all funds leaving the IoM (and the 42nd highest receiver of IoM outflow overall (2019: 40th highest)).
+Consistent with 2019, the other main highest risk countries receiving funds were Mozambique, Turkey and Nigeria.
+As the Isle of Man has some banks which are part of African headquartered banking groups, these flows are not unexpected.

+- 4.16 For the receipt and withdrawal / movement of funds into / out of bank accounts, banks reported that the predominant methods used were bank transfer, cheques, and debit card.
 Credit cards, payment providers (e.g. Paypal) and bankers' drafts were also used. - 4.17 4 Banks also reported that the acceptance and payment of cash is usual, and 2 Banks reported it was occasional or by exception.
 Strong controls, monitoring and appropriate limits around the use of cash is therefore important to help prevent lower level domestic laundering.